News and notices

 This will be on Saturday 15 December from 12-3pm and is for children aged 5-11.
 There will be a clown and lots of fun activities and Father Christmas will also pay a visit.
 Entry to the party is free but there is limited availability and you will need a ticket which is available from Clare.
 See poster in church for contact details.

 The next film to be shown will be Small Foot (U) at 6.30pm on Friday 1 February 2019.
 As usual, hot dogs, popcorn, sweets and refreshments etc. will be available for purchase.
 All children must be accompanied by an adult.

-There are currently two home groups which meet fortnightly on Wednesdays in the afternoon at 2pm (Rob's) and in the evening at 7.30pm (at Rachel's).
-The next meetings will be on Wednesday 17 October for the evening home group and Wednesday 24 October for the afternoon group.
+There are currently two home groups which normally meet fortnightly on Wednesdays in the afternoon at 2pm (Rob's) and in the evening at 7.30pm (at Rachel's).
+The next meetings will be on Wednesday 12 December for the evening group and a Wednesday in the new year (date still to be decided) for the afternoon home group.
 If you would like to be put in touch with a home group, please contact Rachel Forrest or Carolyn Corbett.

 The church has a prayer team which is available to pray with anyone after a service or otherwise by appointment.
 You may want to give thanks, ask for personal prayer for a situation including healing or pray for someone else.
 The prayer team is there to be a support to you as we invite God to work.

 The mums and toddlers group meets on Mondays (10am) and Wednesdays (9.30am) in term time.
-The new term starts on Monday 10 September.
 If you would like to join the group please turn up on the appropriate day or contact Sue Cotton and you will be made very welcome.